WLCG-AuthZ-WG/wlcg-authz-docs/docs/token-based-authorization/issues.md

 - tokens can't be passed to `gfal-utils` CLI tools
 - unable to determine which audience and scope `storage.*:/path` should be in used for SRM+HTTP transfers (TURL returned by SRM srmPrepareToGet + srmPrepareToPut not known before calling `copy` function)
+- TPC transfers with StoRM active party fails with gfal2 `KEEP_ALIVE=True` configuration and `davs://` protocol (can be reproduced also by 2x `ctx.stat('davs://storm:8443/non-existing-file')` using gfal python API)